84n4n4j03/pinit/README.md

 * menus
 * buttons

-A button can do only two things:
+A button can do only three things:
 * open another menu
 * do an action
+* change the current working directory

 An action is a command executed on the owning command line.
 This way you can hook programs, apps, scripts, tools, complicated calls, browser+webpages ... whatever that can be executed on the command line.
+(Using the "cd" command to change a directory will not work, because python executes the action command in a subprocess, hence the extra button type: directory)

 The layout can be extended with a few clicks, with further nested submenus and/or actions, be stored or even be scripted.